victorperin/qr-scanner-cli/contributing.md

 You need to get some precautions before to commit your code, please check the [To-do before finishing a pull request!](#to-do-before-finishing-a-pull-request)

-Don't forgot the tests if you are creating a feature, and check twice the orthography if you is creating a documentation ou fixing that
+Don't forgot the tests if you are creating a feature, and check twice the orthography if you are creating a documentation ou fixing that

 We have an community chimes in with helpful advice if you have questions.